unknown07724/unknown07724.github.io/projects/books/books/The_MemeVerse_A_Guide_to_the_Weirdest_Species_in_the_Multiverse_By_Memer.md

 Countryballs have invented some of the most iconic and practical creations in the MemeVerse.
 Germanyball, for instance, is credited with inventing the "Engineer TF2", a complex device that combines memes, humor, and sheer technological prowess with a southern accent.

-Franceball, on the other hand, is famous for creating the "Cuisineball," a delectable dish that combines the finest memes with a dash of humor and a pinch of sophistication.

 Other notable Countryball inventions include the "Nationalism-nator," a device that amplifies nationalistic feelings to new heights, and the "Trolling-erator," a machine that generates endless streams of trolling memes.

 ## The Most Iconic Countryballs